 And honestly, that difference matters enormously.
 The self-employment tax on $87,400 versus $70,400 is a gap of about $2,600.
 Federal income tax savings on top of that bring his total reduction to somewhere around $4,800 compared to someone who didn't track a single expense.
 That's nearly $5,000 left in his pocket — just from good recordkeeping.

-Common deductible expenses include a portion of your home if you use it exclusively for business, business mileage at $0.67 per mile (2024 rate), health insurance premiums, retirement contributions, professional tools and software, client-related travel, and even a portion of your phone bill.
+Common deductible expenses include a portion of your home if you use it exclusively for business, business mileage at 72.5 cents per mile for the first half of 2026, raised to 76 cents effective July 1, health insurance premiums, retirement contributions, professional tools and software, client-related travel, and even a portion of your phone bill.
 The key word is "ordinary and necessary" — expenses common to your industry that you genuinely needed to run your business.

 Retirement Contributions Can Dramatically Cut Your Bill

 One of the biggest tax advantages of self-employment that people miss: you can contribute significantly more to retirement accounts than a W-2 employee can.
-A SEP-IRA lets you contribute up to 25% of net self-employment income, capped at $69,000 for 2024.
-A Solo 401(k) allows up to $23,000 in employee contributions plus a 25% employer contribution, also capped at $69,000.
+A SEP-IRA lets you contribute up to 25% of net self-employment income, capped at $72,000 for 2026.
+A Solo 401(k) allows up to $24,500 in employee contributions plus a 25% employer contribution, also capped at $72,000 for 2026.

 Every dollar you contribute to a SEP-IRA or traditional Solo 401(k) reduces your taxable income dollar-for-dollar.
 For someone in the 22% federal bracket in a state with 5% income tax, each $1,000 in retirement contributions saves $270 in combined taxes.
 Contributing $20,000 to a SEP-IRA could reduce your tax bill by $5,400 — while simultaneously building retirement wealth.
 It's the closest thing to a free lunch that the tax code offers.